-Always answer questions regarding reason for wanting the job with answers related to job and its requirements -- not benefits or conditions.
+Always answer questions regarding reason for wanting the job with answers related to the job and its requirements -- not benefits or conditions.

 Avoid (curb) nervous habits -- for example tapping finger, wearing jewelry that bang on the table, stamping foot.

 The first thing you should do is ask questions for clarification.
-If you are asked a technical question you don't know, you can answer alone these lines.
+If you are asked a technical question you don't know, you can answer along these lines.
 Answer along lines of, "If this issued were to occur at work, I would research technical data and ask others for their advice."
 The idea here is to let them know you would use available resources to find a solution.
 I was asked a question I didn't understand because they used a word I never heard or read before.
 I asked if they would tell me what it meant.
 I still don't understand why they wouldn't.
 So, I told them what I thought it meant and answered accordingly.
 Although I was call back for another interview, I would decline to answer any future question I didn't understand.
 This is how I would answer that same question, "I really don't know what the word means, so I can't possibly provide an appropriate answer."

-Never get into a confrontation with an interviewer; you lose everytime.
+Never get into a confrontation with an interviewer; you lose every time.

 ALWAYS END AN ANSWER WITH A POSITIVE.

 I've repeated and capitalized this one because it's that important.